 3/15/20: Pain was so excruciating through the night that, if I saw a dog suffering to that extent, I would put it down.
 My bones scream at me and my joints feel unable to support my weight, even laying down.
 My ribs want to resist breathing in order not to move, as those are clearly bones too, and each one aches beyond aching.

 3/16/29: A tough night and morning gave way to a pain free afternoon.
-At first, I was certain I would need help giving myself the required daily bath, but by 2pm I was confident I could do it myself... and I did.
+At first, I was certain I would need help giving myself the required daily bath, but by 2pm I was confident I could do it on my own... and I did.

-I took oxycodone along with the chemo tonight and it helped prolong the peace until about two hours before I was allowed my next dose.
-Sweet Elizabeth, my night nurse and angel-of-mercy, brought me morphine, but I’m finding that morphine really doesn’t hold a candle to this degree of hurt.
-She showed up the second I was able to take another dose of oxycodone and delivered it to me with a hot pack which worked surprisingly well to ease the intense ache in my left shoulder.
-Oxycodone takes a bit too long to kick in, but really seems to work like a charm - I’m going to try to catch my breath and go to sleep despite the lag time.
+I took morphine along with the chemo tonight and it helped prolong the peace until about two hours before I was allowed my next dose.
+Sweet Elizabeth, my night nurse and angel-of-mercy, brought me more, but I’m finding it really doesn’t hold a candle to this degree of hurt.
+She showed up the second I was able to take another dose and delivered it to me with a hot pack which worked surprisingly well to ease the intense ache in my left shoulder.
+I’m going to try to catch my breath and go to sleep.

 3/17/20: Differentiation Syndrome may be rearing its ugly head.
 My terrible bone pain could be the early warning sign.
 The doctors have decided to postpone all chemo therapy and increase the Hydrea in order to reverse the potential for problems.
 When my WBC drops below 10 (currently at 24.2) they will resume the treatment.
 The standard range for WBC is 3.7-11.1.
 When I was diagnosed, I was at 1.2, so 24.2 is a bit of an over correction.